theobald-software/helpcenter.theobald-software.github.io/includes/articles/sso/sso-with-kerberos-snc.md

 ### Configuration of Windows AD Service Account

 Using SSO with Kerberos SNC, the {{ productName }} service must run under a dedicated service account.
-To do so, follow the steps as outlined in [Running the {{ productName }} Service under a Windows Service Account](https://help.theobald-software.com/en/xtract-universal/advanced-techniques/service-account).
+To do so, follow the steps as outlined in [Run the {{ productName }} Service under a Windows Service Account](../documentation/setup/service-account.md).

 !!! note
 	As of {{ productName }} version 5.0 SAP passwords are encrypted with a key that is derived from the Windows account that runs the {{ Abbr }} service.